May Maple

 May Maple CEng FIEE (8 August 1914 – 19 August 2012) was a British electrical engineer and a president of the Women's Engineering Society.
 She was elected a fellow of the Institution of Electrical Engineers in 1969.

 Early life and education

 May was born on 8 August 1914 in Gateshead to Alfred Newby, a master mariner, and Florence May Newby.

-Maple was educated at Calder High School in Liverpool and studied for an Higher National Certificate in electrical engineering at Acton Technical College, which later became Brunel University of London.
-She completed the coursework at night school over a five year period, while working for Edmundsons Electricity Corporation as a purchasing officer.
+Maple was educated at Calder High School in Liverpool and studied for a Higher National Certificate in electrical engineering at Acton Technical College, which later became Brunel University of London.
+She completed the coursework at night school over a five-year period, while working for Edmundsons Electricity Corporation as a purchasing officer.

 Engineering career

 Maple moved to a role as a contracts officer with the British Electricity Authority when that body was formed under the Electricity Act of 1947, and was promoted to 3nd Assistant Engineer in 1953.
 By 1965, she was the only woman of four contracts officers in the Central Electricity Generating Board.
 In 1969, she was head of the electrical section.

 Maple was elected vice president of the Women's Engineering Society in 1967, and served as president from 1970 until 1971.
 May succeeded Elizabeth Laverick in the role and was succeeded in turn by Peggy Hodges.

 Maple gave a paper on issues to consider during transportation of heavy indivisible loads to the 3rd International Conference of Women Engineers and Scientists, held in Turin in 1971.